danieletallo/unipr_programming-fundamentals/README.md

 # unipr_programming-fundamentals
- Tasks and exams simulations for the subject "Programming Fundamentals (A+B)"
+UNIPR - Tasks and exams simulations for the subject "Programming Fundamentals (A+B)"